top of page

 This is why I built my Thriving Together Parenting (TTP) Method.
 Because families deserve more than symptom management or compliance.
 They deserve lasting change.

-Wayward may be a fictional thriller to shed lights to the dark secretes of troubled teens industry, but it shines a spotlight on very real fears.
-When parents feel helpless, it’s tempting to believe someone else — a programme, a school, a professional — can take over.
+Wayward may be a fictional thriller shedding light on the dark secrets of the troubled teens industry, but it shines a spotlight on very real fears.
+When parents feel helpless, it’s tempting to believe that someone else — a programme, a school, a professional — can take over.

 But true transformation doesn’t happen in isolation.
 It happens in families, together.